AccelByte/accelbyte-csharp-sdk/docs/custom_operation.md

 # Add Custom Operation into AccelByte SDK

 ## Background
-Majority of C# Extend SDK codes are generated from [spec json files](../spec) using codegen tools.
-Any attemp to customize C# Extend SDK must avoid editing files that are marked as `DO NOT EDIT`.
+The majority of C# Extend SDK code is generated from the [spec JSON files](../spec) using code generation tools.
+Any attempt to customize the C# Extend SDK must avoid editing files that are marked as `DO NOT EDIT`.
-Also it is best practice to extend the functionality of C# Extend SDK by inherit the base classes or add new implementation for partial classes to ensure less complications when upgrading C# Extend SDK.
+It is also a best practice to extend the functionality of the C# Extend SDK by inheriting base classes or adding new implementations of partial classes to minimize complications when upgrading the C# Extend SDK.

 ## How to Create a Custom Operation
 In this guide, we will explain on how to create a custom operation for custom endpoint and integrate it into SDK core.

 ### Preparation
-Create a new .NET 6.0 class library project and include dependency to [AccelByte.Sdk](https://www.nuget.org/packages/AccelByte.Sdk/).
-Refer to these articles for more information on how to create new project.
+Create a new .NET class library project and add a dependency on [AccelByte.Sdk](https://www.nuget.org/packages/AccelByte.Sdk/).
+Refer to these articles for more information on how to create a new project:
-- Create a class library [using Visual Studio](https://learn.microsoft.com/en-us/dotnet/core/tutorials/library-with-visual-studio?pivots=dotnet-6-0).
+- Create a class library [using Visual Studio](https://learn.microsoft.com/en-us/dotnet/core/tutorials/library-with-visual-studio).
-- Create a class library [using Visual Studio Code](https://learn.microsoft.com/en-us/dotnet/core/tutorials/library-with-visual-studio-code?pivots=dotnet-6-0).
+- Create a class library [using Visual Studio Code](https://learn.microsoft.com/en-us/dotnet/core/tutorials/library-with-visual-studio-code).

 ### Goal
-Create an operation class and its wrapper for custom endpoint (for this guide, let's use `GET /achievement/v1/public/namespaces/{namespace}/tags` as an example of custom endpoint).
+Create an operation class and its wrapper for a custom endpoint (for this guide, we use `GET /achievement/v1/public/namespaces/{namespace}/tags` as an example of a custom endpoint).
-This endpoints requires `namespace` as path parameter and a few optional query parameters.
-Will returns HTTP 200 if success along with the data.
+This endpoint requires `namespace` as a path parameter and a few optional query parameters.
+It returns HTTP 200 on success along with the response data.
-Let's use `SdkCustomization.CustomOp` as namespace.
-(Usually the namespace is the name of the project).
-And let us name this custom operation `MyCustomOp`.
+We will use `SdkCustomization.CustomOp` as the namespace (typically the namespace matches the project name), and we will name this custom operation `MyCustomOp`.

 ## Create Model classes
-Our example endpoint has this output
+Our example endpoint has this output:
 ```json
 {
   "data": [